habitat-sh/habitat/www/source/docs/reference/habitat-cli.html.md

 **SUBCOMMANDS**

-    config                  Print the default.toml for a given package help                    Prints this message
+    bash      Start an interactive Bash-like shell
+    config    Displays the default configuration options for a service help      Prints this message or the help of the given subcommand(s) load      Load a service to be started and supervised by Habitat from a package or artifact.
+Services started in this manner will persist through Supervisor restarts.
+    run       Run the Habitat Supervisor
-    sh                      Start an interactive shell
+    sh        Start an interactive Bourne-like shell
-    start                   Start a Habitat-supervised service from a package
+    start     Start a loaded, but stopped, Habitat service or a transient service from a package or artifact.
+If the Habitat Supervisor is not already running this will additionally start one for you.
+    status    Query the status of Habitat services. stop      Stop a running Habitat service.
+    term      Gracefully terminate the Habitat Supervisor and all of it's running services unload    Unload a persistent or transient service started by the Habitat supervisor.
+If the Supervisor is running when the service is unloaded the service will be stopped.
 ***

 <h2 id="hab-user-key-generate" class="anchor">hab user key generate</h2>